aerospike/aerospike-client-python/test/complex/README.md

+## Rationale for these tests

-These tests are designed to run manually.
-The automated tests in `new_tests` are designed to pass on any server configuration, but there are certain features in metrics that rely on certain server behavior or configurations out of the control of those automated tests.
+The automated tests in `new_tests` are designed to pass on any server configuration, but there are certain features that rely on certain server behavior or configurations out of the control of those automated tests.
+Also, the user that is used for the tests may not have the right permissions, so we need to log in as a different user.

 ## How to run tests